Toggle Location Modal

 1. Numbness or Weakness in Arms or Legs: This can occur due to the effect on bones in the spine, causing them to collapse and press on the spinal cord.

-2. Repeated Infections: Multiple myeloma weakens the immune system, making individuals more susceptible to infections.
+2. Repeated Infections: It weakens the immune system, making individuals more susceptible to infections.

-3. Unexplained Weight Loss: A common symptom of multiple myeloma may result from a combination of factors, including reduced appetite and anaemia.
+3. Unexplained Weight Loss: A common symptom may result from a combination of factors, including reduced appetite and anaemia.

 4. Problems with Urination: This can result from multiple myeloma’s effect on kidney function.